City Year: Next Steps

 City Year corps members based in Los Angeles write about their experiences.

-Kristin Harrison serves as a City Year after-school coordinator in Los Angeles.
+Arthur Shtern is a team leader for City Year in Los Angeles.